Turning Routines Into Skills

 I’m publishing a small starter set in dev-setup, with one file per macro: optimize.md, steps.md, variants.md, pushback.md, and snapshot.md.
 The internal set is larger.

 Anthropic’s team has written about building skills at scale.
-Thariq Shihipar’s lessons from hundreds of production skills describes categories, progressive disclosure patterns, and the principle that good skills give goals, not step-by-step procedures.
+Thariq’s lessons from hundreds of production skills describes categories, progressive disclosure patterns, and the principle that good skills give goals, not step-by-step procedures.
 Anthropic’s official skills guide covers the mechanics.

-I’m packaging the public version of this flow in dev-setup: trimmed versions of /start, /end, and /brainstorm, plus the kickoff reference it uses at .claude/skills/brainstorm/references/kickoff-flow.md.
+The public version of this flow is packaged in the dev-setup repo I shared above: trimmed versions of /start, /end, and /brainstorm, among other things.